• Skip to primary navigation

 Eurasian Pickles ~ My Grandmother’s Recipe

 My mom took time to pass on her cooking skills to me.
 “As a Kristang, you must know how to cook our Eurasian food and speak the Kristang Language.”
-I can speak the language and cook the cuisine.
+Of which now, I can do both.

 Mom made sure I learn to cook light fluffy rice to compliment the flavor of our curries and stews.
 She went a step further to teach me the skills behind her method of cooking.
 A tradition passed on from my grandmother and great grandmother.